FFP2 mask - what is it and why do I need one?

 - Reminder signs for social distancing and handwashing

-During the pandemic, as well as using an appropriate face mask or respirator, it's important to continue taking other precautions as well.
+During the pandemic, as well as using an appropriate particulate respirator mask, it's important to continue taking other precautions as well.
 The items listed above may be a wise investment, particularly if you're working with others or responsible for a team.

 GLV In stockFrom: £15.90(from £ per unit)